johnwilldonicely/LDAS/docs/manual_taini.md

 2. Start building the data library, notes file (+channels), copying the .dat files & extracting the .bin files

-		$ xs-TAINI-preproc1 *.plan 2>&1| tee "log_xs-TAINI-preproc1"
+		$ xs-TAINI-preproc1 "*.dat" 2>&1| tee "log_xs-TAINI-preproc1"

-		NOTE: this includes a call to xs-TAINI-tools to rename files starting with "TAINI_"

 	...or, if we just need links to the .dat file, skip copying....

-		$ xs-TAINI-preproc1 *.plan --skip d 2>&1| tee "log_xs-TAINI-preproc1"
+		$ xs-TAINI-preproc1 "*.dat" --skip d 2>&1| tee "log_xs-TAINI-preproc1"

 	...or to just update the .notes file...

-		$ xs-TAINI-preproc1 *.plan --skip pdb
+		$ xs-TAINI-preproc1 "*.dat" --skip pdb

 	...or to do a batch...

 		$ cd Data_Acquired
-		$ xs-TAINI-preproc1 "*.plan" --skip db --batch "dir1 dir2 etc"
+		$ xs-TAINI-preproc1 "*.dat" --skip db --batch "dir1 dir2 etc"

-	...or, if these are old v0 files in which .dat =  unsigned integers...
+	...or, if these are old TainiLive V.0 files in which .dat =  unsigned integers...

-		$ xs-TAINI-preproc1 *.plan --conv 1 2>&1| tee "log_xs-TAINI-preproc1"
+		$ xs-TAINI-preproc1 "*.dat" --conv 1 2>&1| tee "log_xs-TAINI-preproc1"

-3.  **REFER TO** experiment-specific manual, pre-processing section

-4. Once experimental pre-processing is completed, if .dat files are not needed they can be deleted
+3. Once experimental pre-processing is completed, if .dat files are not needed they can be deleted
-	- you can create links to original .dat files
+	- you may wish to create links to the original .dat files
-		$ p=/run/user/1000/gvfs/smb-share:server=[serverlink],share=[path]
-		$ q=$p""20190103_Hargreaves_base1
-		$ list=$(ls --color=never $q/*dat)
-		$ for i in $list ; do ln -s $i ; done

-5. Copy data back to server
-	- renamed files
-	- cleaned version of sync-files if necessary
-	- log files

-6. **REFER TO** manual for LDAS: EXPERIMENTAL DESIGN
+4. Process the trials for this type of experiment
+- **REFER TO** experiment-specific manuals, pre-processing section